 2.)
 Given their large stature and their ability to plow through mud, they have been given the name “The Living Tractors of the East”.

 3.)
-Water buffalo milk is higher in calcium, protein, and iron.
+Water buffalo milk is higher in calcium, protein, and iron than cow milk.
 All while containing less cholesterol and lactic acid.